cutlerCLI/cutler/book/src/homebrew.md

 $ cutler apply --with-brew
 ```

-This will install every formula/cask which is uninstalled.
+This will install every formula/cask _alongside_ applying preferences and running external commands.

 The structure of the `brew` table inside cutler's configuration is like such: